-If you watch public television and love to travel, chances are you own a couple of Rick Steves Travel Guides – or you've thumbed through a few, when thinking of traveling to Europe.
+If you watch public TV and love to travel, chances are you own a couple of Rick Steves Travel Guides.
+Or you've at least thumbed through a few of them, when planning a trip to Europe.

-His advice and suggestions give both newbie and experienced travelers a broad perspective on European history and culture, while savoring the best the Continent has to offer up close and personally.
+His advice and on-point sugges-tions give newbie and seasoned travelers alike a broad perspective of European culture and history, while allowing them to savor the best of Europe up close and per-sonally.

-For traveling Americans, it’s not uncommon to see fellow country-men with one of the familiar yellow and blue Rick Steves Travel Guides under their arm or bulging from their backpack in some far-flung corner of the Conti-nent.
+For traveling Americans, it’s not uncommon to see fellow countrymen with the familiar blue and yellow Rick Steves Travel Guides under an arm, or bulging from a backpack, in some far flung corner of the Continent.

-Or, chatting up like-minded travelers in some picturesque off the beaten track locale, doing what Rick Steves' brand of travel does best: see Europe like a local European.
+Or chatting up like-minded travelers in some picturesque off the beaten track locale, doing what Rick Steves' style of travel does best: seeing Europe like a European.

-Having made his first Continental trip as a teenager, he’s grown to be the authority figure for travelers wanting a personally styled, fully-immersed European trip.
+Having made his first Continental trip as a teen, he’s grown to be the authority figure for travelers wanting a hands on, fully-immersed European trip.

-Whether you travel independently using Europe travel packages to build your own itinerary, or choose a Rick Steves tour from his list of escorted vacations, when you follow any of Rick Steves Travel Guides, you'll experience a trip to Europe that's packed with value, close to the ground, and as Rick routinely says: like a temporary European.
+Whether you travel independently on your own itinerary, or choose one of Rick Steves tours from his growing list of escorted vacations, following a Rick Steves Travel Guide allows you to experience your European trip close to the ground, packed with value, and as Rick routinely says: like a temporary European.

-His tips of what to do and where to go, what to see and what to avoid, are always on the mark.
+His tips on what to do, where to go, what to see, and what to avoid, are consis-tently on the mark.

-Rick Steves books are known for pushing travelers to stay in, and eat at, small local establishments, some of which he's personally patronized for years.
+Rick Steves guides are known to push travelers to stay and eat in small local establishments, many of which he's personally patronized for years.

-A teacher in disguise, Rick Steves travel books guide you through the art, history, and architecture of Europe, and you won’t even know you were in class!
+A teacher in disguise, Rick's travel books guide you through the art, history, and architecture of Europe, and you won’t even know you were in class!